Location: Redmond Way and Cleveland St from 160th Ave NE to Avondale Way

 Estimated Timeline: Design 2013-2015, Construction June 2016 through end of 2017

-As part of Redmond’s vision for a more walkable urban downtown, Redmond Way and Cleveland St will be converted to two-way operations, consistent with the City’s Guiding Principles for the Downtown East/West Corridor.
-The Couplet Conversion project will make downtown easier to navigate and more connected whether you are driving, walking, biking or taking transit, making Downtown a more attractive destination and community gathering place.
+As part of Redmond’s vision for a more walkable urban downtown, Redmond Way and Cleveland Street will be converted to two-way operations.
+The Two-Way Street Conversion project will make downtown easier to navigate and more connected whether you are driving, walking, biking or taking transit, making Downtown a more attractive destination and community gathering place.

 Click here for Frequently Asked Questions (FAQ's)